 If you are already in the United States on a student visa, speak with a student adviser (designated school official) at your university before starting work.
 If you intend to graduate and apply for further practical training (OPT), read the instructions on US Employment Page.

 If you are a foreign student and want to come to the United States to study, be sure to apply to an accredited college or university.
 Find your school on the web page Council for Higher Education.

 You must have Form I-20, Certificate of Eligibility for Nonimmigrant Student Status, to come to the United States.
 After you are enrolled in college, Certified Student and Exchange Program (SEVP), the designated school staff member will give you one of two documents:

-- Form I-20, Certificate of Eligibility for Non-Immigration Status for Students (F-1) - for academic and language students; or
+- Form I-20, Certificate of Eligibility for Student Nonimmigrant Status (F-1) - for academic and language students; or

-- Form I-20, Certificate of Eligibility for Non-Immigration Status for Students (M-1) - for vocational students.
+- Form I-20, Certificate of Eligibility for Student Nonimmigrant Status (M-1) - for vocational training students.